-The statement of activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
+The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.

-In the government-wide statement of net position, the governmental activities column (a) is presented on a consolidated basis, (b) and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The District's net position are reported in three parts - net investment in capital assets, net of related debt; restricted net position; and unrestricted net position.
+In the government-wide Statement of Net Position, the governmental activities column (a) is presented on a consolidated basis, (b) and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The District's net position are reported in three parts - net investment in capital assets; restricted net position; and unrestricted net position.

-The government-wide statement of activities reports both the gross and net cost of each of the District's functions.
+The government-wide Statement of Activities reports both the gross and net cost of each of the District's functions.
 The functions are also supported by general government revenues (property taxes, certain intergovernmental revenues, fines, permits and charges, etc.).
-The statement of activities reduces gross expenses by related program revenues and operating grants.
+The Statement of Activities reduces gross expenses by related program revenues and operating grants.
 Program revenues must be directly associated with the function.
 Operating grants include operating-specific and discretionary (either operating or capital) grants.